What Is An IP Address? A Comprehensive Guide To Internet Protocol

 Nonetheless, IPv6 is still not very widely used, and that’s for a pretty simple reason.

-It’s pretty commonly agreed that IPv6 has a vital role in the future development of the internet.
+It’s a common agreement that IPv6 has a vital role in the future development of the internet.
 While it may not be fully integrated into the existing systems, it is likely to be used to build new infrastructures from the ground up.
 Even though IPv6 adoption has been slow, it is evident it will not stop.

 Internet and IP address sustainability